desihub/desidatamodel/doc/bitmasks.rst

 Redshift fitting (Redrock) masks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This mask is defined in more detail in section TODO of the Redrock paper
+This mask will be defined in more detail the Redrock paper
-(Bailey et al 2023 TODO: add link), as well as Section 5.3.1 of the
+(Bailey et al 2023 in prep), as well as Section 5.3.1 of the
 Survey Operations Paper (Schlafly et al 2023 TODO: add link).

 =================================== ==================